Energy Industry Needs 'Significant' Investment, OPEC Secretary Says - NewsBreak

 Oil Prices to Remain Volatile

 Oil prices are likely to remain volatile as supply issues remain a concern.
-Chevron ( CVX ) CEO Mike Wirth said there is "not a lot of swing capacity" for the supply of oil at CERAWeek.
+Chevron ( CVX ) - Get Free Report CEO Mike Wirth said there is "not a lot of swing capacity" for the supply of oil at CERAWeek.

 The Organization of the Petroleum Exporting Countries has 13 member states and in 2016 the group became allies with other top non-OPEC oil-exporting countries to create OPEC+.